eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/deploy-our-microservice.md

     --user-id 1
 ```

-This command will return a catalog ID that we'll use in the next step, in this case it is `105`.
+This command will return a catalog ID that we'll use in the next step, which in this case is `105`.

-## Add Your Microservice
+## Add Our Microservice

 Now that the Docker image containing our microservice code is registered, we can spin up new copies of it also using the Controller.

 Instantiating a new microservice is done using the `microservice add` command.
-We need to provide several options, the most notable being the catalog ID we received in the previous section as well as a node UUID—which is the UUID of the edge node we want this microservice to run on.
+We need to provide several options and the most notable is the catalog ID we received in the previous section as well as a node UUID, which is the UUID of the edge node that this microservice should run on.

 So let's find the UUID for the first Agent with the name "Agent 1":